Updating Your SAP Security Roles for Fiori—What You Need to Know

 We know that there’s nobody out there who has the depth of knowledge about your current SAP setup the way that your internal team does.
 But one advantage offered by a third-party consultant is their breadth of knowledge.
 By working with a wide variety of clients and setups, an expert consultant can give you the advice and insight you need to avoid common mistakes, blind avenues, and solutions that sound great (until they aren’t).
 An experienced consultant will help you figure out the best way to upgrade your security roles in light of SAP Fiori’s changes, saving you a ton of time, energy, and headaches.

 There’s no question that Fiori has made the SAP platform more powerful and easier to use than ever.
 Still, the behind-the-scenes changes needed to make this upgrade possible will also affect your security roles.
 And if you need someone to help make sure you’ve updated them correctly and efficiently, Surety Systems has got your back.
-Our US-based senior-level SAP consultants have the knowledge, experience, and skills to help ensure your company can make the most of SAP Fiori and do so securely.
+Our US-based senior-level SAP consulting team has the knowledge, experience, and skills to help ensure your company can make the most of SAP Fiori and do so securely.

 Contact us today to get started.

 Myth #2—Activating SAP Fiori in SAP S/4HANA is Merely a Technical Task